vercel/swr-site/pages/docs/middlewares.en-US.md

 import Callout from 'nextra-theme-docs/callout'

-# Middlewares
+# Middleware

 <Callout emoji="✅">
   Please update to the latest version (≥ 1.0.0) to use this option.
 </Callout>

-The `middlewares` option is a new addition in SWR 1.0 that enables you to execute code before and after SWR hooks.
+The `use` option is a new addition in SWR 1.0 that enables you to execute code before and after SWR hooks.

 ## Usage